Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Experiment

-CLRec has been fully depolyed into several heavy-traffic scenarios since Jan 2020, after the initial proof-of-concept ablation studies shown in Table~\ref{exp-sampling}.
-Table~\ref{exp-mainlive} shows our primary online results conducted in these heavy-traffic scenarios, with billions of page views each day.
-During the four months A/B testing, \methodname has been consistently outperforming the previous state-or-art baseline in terms of the fairness metrics such as aggregated diversity and average popularity index, as well as the user engagement metrics such as click-through rate and average dwell time.

-We see that, compared with MIND~\cite{mind}, which is the previous state-of-art DCG baseline deployed in the system, CLRec tends to recommend items with a much lower popularity index while being more attractive to the users.
-This demonstrates CLRec's ability of identifying high-quality items that are rarely recommended by the previous systems.
-We further achieve a $+2$\% relative improvement in terms of the total clicks number on our platform after ensembling CLRec and MIND\eat{under the same number constraints of the recalled candidates}, compared to using MIND as the only deep candidate generation method in our system.
+CLRec has been fully depolyed into several heavy-traffic scenarios since Feb 2020, after the initial proof-of-concept ablation studies shown in Table~\ref{exp-sampling}.
+Table~\ref{exp-mainlive} shows our main online results conducted in these heavy-traffic scenarios, with billions of page views each day.
+During the at least four months' A/B testing, \methodname has been consistently outperforming MIND~\citep{mind}, the previous state-or-art baseline, in terms of the fairness metrics such as aggregated diversity and average popularity index, as well as the user engagement metrics such as click-through rate and average dwell time.
+Compared with MIND~\citep{mind}, which is the previous state-of-art DCG baseline deployed in the system, CLRec tends to recommend items with a lower popularity index while being more attractive to the users.
+This proves CLRec's ability of identifying high-quality items that are rarely explored by the previous systems.
+We further achieve a $+2$\% relative improvement in the total click number on our platform after ensembling CLRec and MIND\eat{under the same number constraints of the recalled candidates}, compared to using MIND alone.